OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/figures.md

 this might be valuable to contrast dry with moist! </span>

-## #Evolution of precipitation over mountain
+### Evolution of precipitation over mountain
 Difference between PRECL in nominal 30km grid with second and without.
 * Potential lead-in to close-up comparison of structure over the mountain.
 * Hypothesis: structural characteristics of precipitation at hitting time on hill

 Fields:
-Omega
+* Omega
 Time: day 5.

-## Moist/dry comparison
+### Moist/dry comparison
 * Showcases difference between dry and moist cases (e.g. why does the addition of moisture add something to this case)
-* Closeup on `$$\omega $$`
+* Closeup on `$$\omega $$` over mountain?
+Think more about this

-minimum PSL showing convergence and clustering in moist/dry case.
+### minimum PSL showing convergence and clustering in moist/dry case.
+* shows that there is clustered agreement at high resolution in moist case, and standard presumed "convergence" in dry case.

+<span class="todo">Check whether these plots look as compelling when you just look at the
+region over the mountain</span>

-Quantitative comparison of over-mountain evolution at 850hPa (downsampled from highest resolution)
+### Quantitative comparison of over-mountain evolution at 850hPa (downsampled from highest resolution)
+What does this show?
+*

 Convergence of eddy kinetic energy etc from the paper

-Dynamical core comparison:
+## Dynamical core comparison:

 Closeup on evolution of precipitation in nominal 30km case over the mountain